Introduction to Ansible add_host

 Output:

-Then in this playbook, in first play section, we have used Ansible add_host module to add host-two to the host group serverlist in the in-memory inventory and then afterwards the other plays will consider the host-two as target.
-To check the realized host list, we are using Ansible ping module, which is used to check the connectivity and authentication on target remote machines.
+Then in this playbook, in the first play section, we have used Ansible add_host module to add host-two to the host group serverlist in the in-memory inventory, and then afterward, the other plays will consider host-two as the target.

 Code: